-Mohammad Sadrani is an assistant professor in the Transport Studies Group at the University of Twente.
+Mohammad Sadrani is an assistant professor in the Transport Studies Group at the University of Twente since January 2026.
 He received his Ph.D. in transportation engineering from the Technical University of Munich (TUM) in 2024.
 Prior to joining Twente, he worked as a postdoctoral researcher at the chair of railway operations at TU Dresden, Germany.
-He also has lectured on several courses in Germany (at TUM and TU Dresden) and has also served as a guest lecturer at TUM Asia in Singapore.
+He has lectured on several courses in Germany (at TUM and TU Dresden) and has also served as a guest lecturer at TUM Asia in Singapore.

 His research focuses on the planning and optimization of public transport and railway systems using operations research and optimization-based methods, with particular interest in emerging technologies (such as automation and electrification).
 Moreover, he is interested in resilience concepts and disruption management in transport planning.